flyway/flywaydb.org/documentation/configfiles.md

 # flyway.validateOnMigrate=

 # Whether to automatically call clean or not when a validation error occurs. (default: false)
-# This is exclusively intended as a convenience for development.
-Even though we
+# This is exclusively intended as a convenience for development. even though we
 # strongly recommend not to change migration scripts once they have been checked into SCM and run, this provides a
 # way of dealing with this case in a smooth manner.
 The database will be wiped clean automatically, ensuring that
 # the next migration will bring you back to the state checked into SCM.